dazcona/website/projects/_posts/2017-09-14-targetting.md

 ---
 layout: project
-title: Targetting at-risk students in Computer Science
+title: Educational Data Mining for Personalized Learning
-collaborators: Alan Smeaton
+collaborators: Prof Alan Smeaton, Prof Sharon Hsiao
 image: /images/targetting_notification.png
 excerpt:
     We present a new approach to automatically detecting lower-performing or "at-risk" students on computer programming modules and sending them personalized adaptive recommendations based on their performance.